Hounfor/OldtimerPack/README.md

 I have no idea why I made it at all, because I never figured out how to integrate this into the mod without harming the lore, but let it be.
 It's impossible to get this 'mech in game ways, only by the save editor or mods like "Fell Of A Cargo Ship".

 Marauders II - 5A, 5B and 5C:
-1) Any Marauder II users can expose these battlemechs in battle, most of them are Great Houses and their elite units, but some mercenary outfits too.
+Any Marauder II users can expose these battlemechs in battle, most of them are Great Houses and their elite units, but some mercenary outfits too.
 Better to check Xotl for sure: https://docs.google.com/spreadsheets/d/1AKBWV0VBRo7cJb4YfiFFPIxhG-OTNvqJAHMmXwg-Z0E/
-2) These 'mechs should have been available in the Outreach store, but I can't do this, because the code for the stores is overcomplicated and it's unrealistic for me to figure it out.
-Maybe someday it will be corrected, but not for now - this note just touched on a possible perspective (which may not come at all).

 Now about features.